orbeon/orbeon-forms-doc/xforms/xbl/bindings.md

 ### Binding by datatype

-Form Builder, at design time only (as of Orbeon Forms 4.9), also supports bindings by name and XML datatype:
+Form Builder, at design time only (since Orbeon Forms 4.9), also supports bindings by name and XML datatype:

 ```css
 xf|input:xxf-type('xs:decimal')